-Sections 19, 20 and 23 of this bill make conforming changes related to the requirement to issue a traffic citation for traffic offenses punishable as misdemeanors that do not constitute aggregate offenses or crimes of violence.
+Sections 19, 20 and 23 of this bill make conforming changes related to the requirement to issue a traffic citation for traffic offenses punishable as misdemeanors that do not constitute repeat offenses or crimes of violence.

 Existing law authorizes a peace officer to arrest a person, with or without a warrant, who commits certain traffic offenses.
-(NRS 484A.710) Section 22 of this bill: (1) removes those offenses punishable as misdemeanors which are now required to be issued traffic citations pursuant to section 21 or 24; and (2) provides an exception for the discretionary issuance of traffic citations or misdemeanor citations pursuant to section 21 or 24, as applicable.
+(NRS 484A.710) Section 22 of this bill provides an exception for the discretionary issuance of traffic citations or misdemeanor citations pursuant to section 21 or 24, as applicable.

 Existing law authorizes a game warden, sheriff or peace officer to issue a citation for certain offenses relating to vessels.
-(NRS 488.920) While retaining the existing discretionary issuance of citations for offenses relating to vessels that are punishable as felonies or gross misdemeanors, section 25 of this bill requires a game warden, sheriff or peace officer to issue a citation for such an offense punishable as a misdemeanor unless the offense is an aggregate offense or a crime of violence, in which case, the game warden, sheriff or peace officer is authorized to issue the citation.
+(NRS 488.920) While retaining the existing discretionary issuance of citations for offenses relating to vessels that are punishable as felonies or gross misdemeanors, section 25 of this bill requires a game warden, sheriff or peace officer to issue a citation for such an offense punishable as a misdemeanor unless the offense is a repeat offense or a crime of violence, in which case, the game warden, sheriff or peace officer is authorized to issue the citation.

 Existing law also authorizes a game warden to issue a citation for certain offenses relating to wildlife.
-(NRS 501.386) While retaining the existing discretionary issuance of citations for offenses relating to wildlife that are punishable as felonies or gross misdemeanors, section 26 of this bill requires a game warden to issue a citation for an offense punishable as a misdemeanor unless the offense is an aggregate offense or a crime of violence, in which case, the game warden is authorized to issue the citation.
+(NRS 501.386) While retaining the existing discretionary issuance of citations for offenses relating to wildlife that are punishable as felonies or gross misdemeanors, section 26 of this bill requires a game warden to issue a citation for an offense punishable as a misdemeanor unless the offense is a repeat offense or a crime of violence, in which case, the game warden is authorized to issue the citation.